bmpcreator/weather-temponow/README.md

 # weather-temponow
 weather page with API
-Weather app created using https://www.weatherapi.com/ for climate data - Html page with script in javascript and css style to see the results visit temponow.gq
+Weather app created using https://www.weatherapi.com/ for climate data - Html page with script in javascript and css style to see the results visit http://temponow.gq
 Site language is portuguese